 The simple answer is: A security deposit is whatever amount you agree with your landlord on.
 There are limitations though, depending on your state’s laws.
 In many states the maximum amount your landlord can ask you to pay is equivalent to one, two, or three months of rent.

-In New York, landlords can require their tenants to pay a security deposit that equals up to one month’s rent, whereas in California, it’s either two or three months, depending on whether the apartment is furnished or not.
+In New York, landlords can require their tenants to pay a security deposit that equals up to one month’s rent, whereas in California, it’s either two or three months (depending on whether the apartment is furnished or not, as one downside of furnished rentals is they may come with a bigger security deposit).

 And to complicate things further: In some states such as Texas and Ohio, there are no regulations regarding the maximum security deposit amount.